sundarsau/lara_datatables/README.md

 # Use jQuery dataTables in Laravel project for pagination
  Laravel 11 Project with jQuery dataTables for pagination.
-This project is to show how to use pagination in a Laravel 11 project.
+This project is to show how to use pagination in a Laravel 11 using jQuery dataTables.
 For more Laravel topics for web development please visit the website https://codehow2.com.

 # How To Use
 1. Download the repository from https://github.com/sundarsau/lara_datatables